-- The reasonable rent for the unit as most recently determined or redetermined by the PHA in accordance with HUD requirements, or - Rent charged by the owner for comparable unassisted units in the premises.
+- U.S. Department of Housing and Urban Development Office of Public and Indian Housing - The reasonable rent for the unit as most recently determined or redetermined by the PHA in accordance with HUD requirements, or - (2) Rent charged by the owner for comparable unassisted units in the premises.